Cubeir/Vanilla-RTX-Tuner/README.md

 6. Select **Trusted People**, then OK.
 7. Click Next > Finish.

 You can now install the .msix package.
-Future .msix packages signed by me will also remain trusted.

-### Option 2: Build It Yourself
+### Option 3: Build It Yourself

 1. Clone this repository.
-2. Open the solution in **Visual Studio 2022**.
+2. Open the solution in Visual Studio 2022.
-3. Enable **Developer Mode** in Windows (if not already).
+3. Enable Developer Mode in Windows (if not already).
 4. Build — the app should auto-install.